vanus-labs/vanus-connect/connectors/source-http/README.md

 `datacontenttype` will be automatically inferred based on the request body.
 If the body can be converted to `JSON`, the `application/json` will be set.
 Otherwise, `text/plain` will be set.

 #### Extension Attributes

-HTTP Source provides some [CloudEvents Extension Attributes](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#extension-context-attributes)
+The HTTP Source defines following [CloudEvents Extension Attributes](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#extension-context-attributes)

 |    Attribute     |  Type   | Description                                                                                                                      |
 |:----------------:|:-------:|:---------------------------------------------------------------------------------------------------------------------------------|